mdekstrand/cs533-web/assignments/A1/index.md

 bullet points) dive in to the details of what is expected for that requirement.
 :::

+## Revision Log

+-   **Sep.
+7, 2021** - corrected mention of nonexistence Pandas function “recode”, and clarified the hint.
+    Clarified the hint about consulting the [📓 Building Data notebook](../../resources/tutorials/BuildingDat.ipynb) for working with admissions policies.
+    No requirements changes.

 ## Learning Outcomes

 This assignment is designed to develop and assess your ability to: